 Federal Financial Aid for graduate students is in the form of Federal Direct Stafford Loans.

-While no institutional scholarships are available, Concordia welcomes any outside scholarships you receive to help pay your tuition costs.
-Financial aid will be awarded each academic year for up to three terms.
+For those who qualify, financial aid will be awarded each academic year for up to three terms.
 Financial aid is not offered in one sum for the whole program.

 A student must file the FAFSA form each academic year in order to receive federal loan proceeds.
 A FAFSA tutorial video for students is available online.